tobiasbriones/blog/mathswe/ops/services/pr/in--house-mathswe--ts--and--client-libraries---mathswe-ops-services-2024-09-15/index.md

 `services/dev <- services/mathswe-ts-and-client`
 by [tobiasbriones](https://github.com/tobiasbriones)
 {: .pr-subtitle }

-It provides two new in-house libraries in the MathSwe Ops Services application that will become MathSwe standard libraries for any TypeScript and server projects.
-While MathSwe-TS leverages the FP-TS library to add extended support for FP, MathSwe-Client will be standard for server applications.

----

 The `mathswe-ts/adt` module defines the **general pattern matching for sum types **.
 You also must follow manual guides to correctly build a sum type in